-- A5.2 The following Condition only applies to individuals planning to study with The Open University when resident (temporarily or permanently) outside of the UK and Republic of Ireland.
+Degree Students.
+This means that we are unable to sponsor your Student visa if you register to study an Open University short course. - A5.2 The following Condition only applies to individuals planning to study with us when resident (temporarily or permanently) outside of the UK and Republic of Ireland.
 To be able to engage with your studies, we provide access to study materials and learning events via various digital services.
 To access these, you will need to sign into your student account.
 In most cases, the ability to sign in to your student account and use all digital services will be fully accessible.
 However, in a small number of geographical locations access may be restricted or not be permissible without the use of a VPN (Virtual Private Network).
-If you are planning on studying with The Open University from outside of the UK and Republic of Ireland, please see our guidance "Help with signing in to OU systems" for information on current restrictions.
-If you are unsure how this will affect you or you would like to seek advice, please contact your Student Support Team. - A5.3 The Open University is not responsible for which VPN provider you opt to use to sign in to your student account.
+If you are planning on studying with us from outside of the UK and Republic of Ireland, please see our guidance "Help with signing in to Open University systems" for information on current restrictions.
+If you are unsure how this will affect you or you would like to seek advice, please contact your Student Support Team. - A5.3 We are not responsible for which VPN provider you opt to use to sign in to your student account.
 It is your responsibility to ensure the VPN provider you use is compatible with the location you are in or intend to travel to.
-It is also your responsibility to ensure you are aware of any legal requirements or restrictions in the location you choose to study in when using VPN to access your studies. - A5.4 If you are unable to access your course via a VPN because of restrictions in your place of residency, then you may be offered a full or partial refund.
-In making this decision, we will consider the date you registered for your course and the date we received a request for refund.
-This is limited to locations where VPN access is either prohibited or restricted by law.
-If you are unsure how this will affect your studies, please contact your Student Support Team. - A5.5 If there are VPN providers available in your place of residency (albeit with limited service), it is your responsibility to ensure that you make use of these VPN providers when studying.
-If you are unsure how this will affect your studies, please contact your Student Support Team. - A5.6 A refund will not be provided in the event of any technical issues that may arise with your VPN.
+It is also your responsibility to ensure you are aware of any legal requirements or restrictions in the location you choose to study in when using VPN to access your studies.